Floorp-Projects/Floorp/taskcluster/docs/action-spec.rst

 forms from JSON schema specified.
 However, a user-interface implementor may also decide to hand write an HTML form for a particularly common or complex JSON schema.
 As long as the input generated from the form conforms to the schema specified for the given action.
-To ensure that implements should do a deep comparison between a schema for which a hand-written HTML form exists, and the schema required by the action.
+To ensure that, implementers should do a deep comparison between a schema for which a hand-written HTML form exists, and the schema required by the action.